-The following discussion describes the material U.S. federal income tax considerations applicable to SpectraSite stockholders of the exchange of SpectraSite common stock for American Tower Class A common stock pursuant to the merger as of the date hereof.
+The following discussion describes the material U.S. federal income tax considerations applicable to SpectraSite stockholders with respect to the exchange of SpectraSite common stock for American Tower Class A common stock pursuant to the merger as of the date hereof.